Join CityClub

 (LTD) Company?

 Purchasing property in a personal name means the individual is liable for any debts or legal issues.
 They will also be subject to personal income tax and capital gains tax on any profits.
+Whereas if you’re buying property as a LTD company, these issues aren’t present.
+Therefore, many people set up a limited company, even if they are the only shareholder, due to the benefits it offers.

 The first step of securing a LTD company is finding a company name and ensuring it is available, you can do so on the government availability checker.
-Once you have chosen a name, you will need to disclose who is director and the shareholder. (both of these can be the same person).
+Once you have chosen a name, you will need to disclose who is director and the shareholder (both of these can be the same person).

 The next stage to registering your company will be to prepare documents stating how the business will operate.
 A ‘memorandum of association’ is needed, which is a legal statement signed by all shareholders agreeing to the creation of the company.
 Another document needed is an ‘article of association’.
 This shows the written rules about how you are going to run the company, which is also signed by the shareholders.